Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Asymptotically hyperbolic manifolds

-Existence and invariance of the mass can be proven by using Michel's approach \cite{michel_geometric-invariance}.
-The space $\mathcal{K} = \ker (D\Scal)^*_b$ consists of functions $V$ solutions of $\Hess^h V = V\, h$.
-It is $(n+1)$-dimensional and is generated, in the coordinates above, by the functions $V^{(0)}=\cosh r$, $V^{(\alpha)}=x^{\alpha}\sinh r$ (for $\alpha\in\{1,\dots,n\}$), where $(x^{\alpha}) = (x^{1},\dots,x^n)$ are the Euclidean coordinates on the unit sphere induced by the standard embedding $S^{n-1} \subset \mathbb{R}^n$.
 Contrarily to the asymptotically flat case, the center of mass is already included here and doesn't need to be defined independently.
-Indeed, the space $\mathcal{K}$ is an irreducible representation of $O_0(n,1)$ (the isometry group of the hyperbolic space), so that all functions $V$ contribute to the single (vector-valued) invariant $\mathbf{M}(g)$.
-In the asymptotically flat case, this kernel splits into a trivial $1$-dimensional representation (the constant functions) which gives rise to the mass, and the standard representation of $\mathbb{R}^n\rtimes O(n)$ on $\mathbb{R}^n$ (the linear functions), which gives birth to the center of mass.
+Indeed, the space $\mathcal{K}$ is an irreducible representation of $O_0(n,1)$ (the isometry group of the hyperbolic space), so that all functions $V$ contribute to a single vector-valued invariant $\mathbf{M}(g)$.
+In the asymptotically flat case, the kernel $\mathcal{K}$ splits into a trivial $1$-dimensional representation (the constant functions) which gives rise to the mass, and the standard representation of $\mathbb{R}^n\rtimes O(n)$ on $\mathbb{R}^n$ (the linear functions), which gives birth to the (vector-valued) center of mass.

 The hyperbolic conformal Killing fields are the same as those of the Euclidean space, but their divergences must now be explicited with respect to the hyperbolic metric.
 In the ball model of the hyperbolic space, one computes that $\delta^bX^{(0)} = -nV^{(0)}$ for the radial dilation vector field $X^{(0)}$, whereas $\delta^bX^{(\alpha)} = -nV^{(\alpha)}$ for the (inverted) translation fields.
-We can now argue as above, but starting with the modified Einstein tensor